I have had a dig around I managed to find some great documentaries on some legendary photographers from Netflix and Amazon Prime.

 " He showed life looking even better than it was"

-You may not know the name, but will certainly recognise the style.
-His work is referenced today by Designers and Dreamers the world over.
+You may not know the name, but will certainly recognise the style. is referenced today by Designers and Dreamers the world over.
 Expect glorious colour palettes and oodles of inspiration for small square posts.

 Watch with a Martini on the rocks .